fafalone/WinDevLib/README.md

 ### Updates

+**Update (v9.2.658, 28 Feb 2026):**
+- Add additional SQL APIs from odbcinst.h (100%)
+   Includes custom ANSI versions; the entry points for them are the unmarked versions remapped to Unicode, so custom versions with -A suffixes are aliased to them instead.
+- (Bug fix) SECURITY_TRUSTED_INSTALLER_RID2/5 were specified as decimal literals but were above the signed long limit, so would overflow when assigned to a Long as done in typical usage.
+Changed to hex literals.

 **Update (v9.2.656, 25 Feb 2026):**
 - Add initial coverage of odbc32.dll SQL APIs; sqltypes.h, sql.h, sqlext.h, sqlucode.h 100%